MicrosoftDocs/azure-devops-yaml-schema/content/resources-pipelines-pipeline.md

     trigger: none
 ```

-:::moniker-end

-:::moniker range=">= azure-pipelines-2020.1"

-To configure branch, stage, or tag filters, use the full syntax, which can be one of the following two forms.

-:::moniker-end

-:::moniker range="azure-pipelines-2020"

-To configure branch filters, use the full syntax, which can be one of the following two forms.
+To configure branch filters, use the full syntax.
+Branch filters can be specified as a list of branches to include, or as a list of branches to include combined with a list of branches to exclude.

-:::moniker-end

-:::moniker range=">= azure-pipelines-2020"

-To specify a list of branches to include and exclude, use the following syntax.
+To specify a list of branches to include and exclude, use the following `trigger` syntax.

 ```yaml
 resources: